Democratic congressman sues Trump over role in Capitol riot

-The lawsuit from Mississippi's Rep. Bennie Thompson is part of an expected wave of litigation over the Jan.
+The lawsuit from Mississippi's Rep. Bennie Thompson, chairman of the House Homeland Security Committee, is part of an expected wave of litigation over the Jan.
 6 riot and is believed to be the first filed by a member of Congress.
 It seeks unspecified punitive and compensatory damages.

 The case also names as defendants the Republican former president's personal lawyer Rudy Giuliani and groups including the Proud Boys and the Oath Keepers, extremist organizations that had members charged by the Justice Department with taking part in the siege.